 \section{Abstract}

-The goal in this paper is to estimate the Price of Stability (PoS) for stochastic Nash games using stochastic approximation (SA) schemes.
+The goal in this paper is to approximate the Price of Stability (PoS) \fa{in} stochastic Nash games using stochastic approximation (SA) schemes.
 PoS is amongst the most popular metrics in game theory and provides an avenue for estimating the efficiency of Nash games.
-In particular, knowing the value of PoS can help significantly with designing efficient networked systems, including transportation networks and power market mechanisms.
-Motivated by the lack of efficient methods for estimating PoS, first we consider stochastic optimization problems with a nonsmooth and merely convex objective function and a merely monotone stochastic variational inequality (SVI) constraint.
-This problem appears in the numerator of the PoS.
+In particular, knowing the value of PoS can help with designing efficient networked systems, including transportation networks and power market mechanisms.
+Motivated by the lack of efficient methods for computing the PoS, first we consider stochastic optimization problems with a nonsmooth and merely convex objective function and a merely monotone stochastic variational inequality (SVI) constraint.
+This problem appears in the numerator of the PoS \fa{ratio}.
 We develop a randomized block-coordinate stochastic extra-(sub)gradient method where we employ a novel iterative penalization scheme to account for the mapping of the SVI in each of the two gradient updates of the algorithm.
-We obtain an iteration complexity of the order $\epsilon^{-4}$ that appears to be best known result for this class of constrained stochastic optimization problems.
-Second, we develop an SA-based algorithm to estimate the PoS.
-In particular, combining the proposed extra-(sub)gradient-based method with a variance reduction technique, we derive a confidence interval with lower and upper errors of the order $\frac{1}{\sqrt{k}}$ and $\frac{1}{\sqrt[4]{k}}$, respectively.
-Such guarantees appear to be new for estimating the PoS.
-To validate our theoretical findings, we provide some preliminary simulation results on a stochastic Nash Cournot competition over a network.
+We obtain an iteration complexity of the order $\epsilon^{-4}$ that appears to be best known result for this class of constrained stochastic optimization problems, \fa{where $\epsilon$ denotes an arbitrary bound on suitably defined infeasibility and suboptimality metrics}.
+Second, we develop an SA-based scheme for approximating the PoS and derive lower and upper bounds on the approximation error.
+To validate \fa{the} theoretical findings, we provide preliminary simulation results on a \fa{networked} stochastic Nash Cournot competition.